 \subparagraph{$\hat{I}$:} The energy that each Fock state has in common.
-We will ignore these terms when analyzing squeezing because doing so does not alter the ground state wavefunction of the system. \subparagraph{$-\hat{n}_{l}\hat{n}_{r}$:} The state-dependent energy of each Fock state.
-This energy is lower the more evenly distributed the particles are, so $\ket{N/2}$ is the ground state for this term when considered alone. \subparagraph{$-(\hat{a}_{l}^{\dag}\hat{a}_{r}+ \hat{a}_{r}^{\dag}\hat{a}_{l})$:} The energy due to transitions between Fock states that involve a single atom switching from the left to the right mode, or vice versa.
-This term depends on the scattering length $a$ in addition to the usual dependence on the energy gap $\delta$ between the single-particle ground and excited states.
+We will ignore these terms when analyzing squeezing, because doing so does not alter the ground state wavefunction of the system. \subparagraph{$-\hat{n}_{l}\hat{n}_{r}$:} The energy of each Fock state due to interactions between fixed numbers of particles in each well.
+This energy is lower the more evenly distributed the particles are, so $\ket{N/2}$ is the ground state for this term when considered alone. \subparagraph{$-(\hat{a}_{l}^{\dag}\hat{a}_{r}+ \hat{a}_{r}^{\dag}\hat{a}_{l})$:} The energy due to transitions between Fock states that involve a single particle switching from the left to the right mode, or vice versa.
+This term depends on the scattering length $a$, in addition to the usual dependence on the energy gap $\delta$ between the one-body ground and excited states.
 The ground state for this part of the Hamiltonian alone is $\frac{1}{2^{N/2}} \sum_{n=0}^{N} \sqrt{\binom{N}{n}} \ket{n}$.
-Note that removing the minus sign in front of this term would leave the magnitude of the coefficients of this state unchanged but would cause their signs to alternate. \subparagraph{$\hat{a}_{l}^{\dag}\hat{a}_{l}^{\dag}\hat{a}_{r}\hat{a}_{r}+ \hat{a}_{r}^{\dag}\hat{a}_{r}^{\dag}\hat{a}_{l}\hat{a}_{l}$:} The energy due to transitions between Fock states that involve exactly two atoms switching from the left to the right mode, or vice versa.
-This term is due entirely to interparticle interactions.
+Note that removing the minus sign in front of this term would leave the magnitude of the coefficients of this state unchanged but would cause their signs to alternate. \subparagraph{$\hat{a}_{l}^{\dag}\hat{a}_{l}^{\dag}\hat{a}_{r}\hat{a}_{r}+ \hat{a}_{r}^{\dag}\hat{a}_{r}^{\dag}\hat{a}_{l}\hat{a}_{l}$:} The energy due to transitions between Fock states that involve exactly two particles switching from the left to the right mode, or vice versa.
+This coherent pair exchange term is due entirely to inter-particle interactions.
 A Hamiltonian which includes only these terms can be rewritten in a block-diagonal form with two blocks, where each block involves either the even-numbered or the odd-numbered Fock states.
 Hence, the ground state can only involve either even or odd Fock states, but not both.
-We can confirm this reasoning through an explicit computation of the ground state of this term alone, which shows it to be $\frac{1}{2^{N/2}} \sum_{\substack{n=0\\n \in \mathrm{evens}}}^{N} \frac{\sqrt{n!(N-n)!}}{(n/2)!((N-n)/2)!} \ket{n}$.
+We can confirm this reasoning through an explicit computation of the ground state of this term alone, which shows it to be $\frac{1}{2^{N/2}} \sum_{\substack{n=0\\n \in \mathrm{even}}}^{N} \frac{\sqrt{n!(N-n)!}}{(n/2)!((N-n)/2)!} \ket{n}$.